Simuag/EasyPass/README.md

 Goals

 Balancing Security and Usability: Most "secure" password generators tend to create complex and hard-to-remember passwords.
-However, for the average person who isn't necessarily a high-value target, these overly complex passwords can be more of a hassle than a benefit.
+However, for the average person who isn't necessarily a target, these overly complex passwords can be more of a hassle than a benefit.
 EasyPass aims to provide a solution that is both secure and user-friendly.

+Key Objectives

-Key Objectives: Memorability: EasyPass generates passwords that are based on memorable names from a list that I have compiled.
+Memorability: EasyPass generates passwords that are based on memorable names from a list that I have compiled.
 This ensures that the resulting passwords are more familiar and easier to remember for users.

 Enhanced Security: To prevent brute force account breaches, the program augments the selected words with assorted special characters and numbers, increasing password complexity.